 3 – Less caffeine.
 I know that you know this one already!
 I do love a cappuccino in the morning.
 I’m not sure I’ll ever give that up.
 But caffeine does affect your body for up to 8 hours.
 So it’s worth switching your afternoon cuppa to a decaf, or something naturally caffeine-free like rooibos tea.

 4 – More magnesium.
 It was a game changer for me when I first discovered magnesium oil.
 Before then I had been taking magnesium tablets.
-But they were so unpleasant to take that most nights I ‘forgot’.
+But they were so huge and unpleasant to take that most nights I ‘forgot’.

 With mag oil all you do is spray some onto your skin and rub it in.
-It takes less than 10 seconds and is said to be more effective than tablets anyway, as much of their goodness is destroyed by your digestive acids before you get the benefit.
+It takes less than 10 seconds and is said to be more effective than magnesium tablets anyway, as much of their goodness is destroyed by your digestive acids before you get the benefit.

 Why magnesium?
 It supports sleep in several ways: